christianityorigins/website/books/_posts/2024-10-14-Scythians-in-the-Americas.md

     *   Mainstream theory: Pre-glacial migration across Beringia.
     *   Alternative: Atlantic Celtic/Berber sailor-administrator signature.
 *   **Mitochondrial Haplogroup X2a in Ojibwe/Great Lakes Region:**
     *   Highest Old World frequency in the Druze (Levant), Orkney Islands, Southern Italy.
+X2a in the Great Lakes/Ojibwe is matrilinial.
+Scythians males must have stolen Basque women from Spain or France and took them to the New World.
     *   These are key Dragon Crown network nodes (Adiabene, Celtic naval base, Rome).
     *   This is a managed colonization genetic marker.
 *   **Paracas Mummies of Peru:**